 This has always been a topic of debate whether you should buy the current best product or wait for the next generation.
 The answer from my side will always be different based on the performance gains that are expected and how far we are from the product’s launch.
-With 4th Gen Ryzen, I’m expecting good performance gains but not as high as what AMD managed to do with Zen 2.
+With 4th Gen Ryzen, I’m expecting good performance gains just as high as what AMD managed to do with Zen 2.

 If you’re reading this post in the last quarter of 2019 or the first quarter of 2020, go with 3rd Gen Ryzen.
-But if you’re reading it sometime after May 2020, I would recommend waiting a few months before you build or upgrade your PC.
+But if you’re reading it sometime after May/June 2020, I would recommend waiting a few months before you build or upgrade your PC.

 Also, don’t forget that you might get some great discounts on 3rd Gen SKUs a few months prior to the launch.